pierre-guillou/pdiags_bench/README.md

 flags `-1`, `-2` or `-3` can be used to specify the dimension of the input dataset.

+A default timeout of 1800s (30min) is set at every diagram computation to avoid spending too much time.
+This timeout can be reduced using the `-t` flag.
+For instance, a timeout of 10 minutes is set with `-t 600`.

 ## 5. Observe the results

 Once the previous step has been completed, timings results are stored